RaphProductions/macOS-t460/README.md

 ### 2.5 Place the EFI in your USB
 So next we just place the the EFI folder you downloaded from this repo's Releases folder in the MacOS USB

+*Note: If this EFI doesnt work for you, or causes some incompatibility you are free to try [this bigsur one](https://github.com/AsherCarneiro/T460-MacOS-BigSur) or any other one's from github just make sure to download updated kexts (you can update kexts using dortania's guide and don't forget to use OC clean Snapshot in Propertree on config file)

 ###Note: Delete all files that rufus makes like `autorun.inf` or other files like those, you usb should only have `com.apple.recovery` and `EFI` folders present.